KevinRohn/flutter_ble_data_handler/README.md

 # flutter_ble_data_handler

-Flutter package which handles data packages to use with bluetooth low energy.
+Flutter package which handles data packages to use with bluetooth low energy (BLE).
 It splitts data into chunks based on the MTU size.

-## Note
+So you don't need to worry about splitting and joining data packages on lower level.

+The package works in combination with the flutter_blue package, which is used for BLE communication

+**Note**:
-- This package is still in work, so please be aware of breaking changes.
+This package is still in work, so please be aware of breaking changes.

-- An example for receiver/sender side written in node.js is comming soon.
+**Requirements for development**
+To get started using this package to communicate with a raspberry Pi and Flutter,

 ## Telegram